 6. Pay your taxes or risk having a bad reputation

-A creative agency’s primary source of revenue is the service budget provided by its clients for marketing, designing, production, etc. Many lucrative clients are particular about who they like to be associated.
+Moreover, a creative agency’s primary source of revenue is the service budget provided by its clients for marketing, designing, production, etc. Many lucrative clients are particular about who they like to be associated.
 Some of the biggest companies want to stay out of trouble and courtroom rituals, which is why they would always prefer agencies which are clean in records.
 That means any creative agency must file their taxes on time or risk losing partnership of critical clients.

 The domains of tax and accounting are essential for a creative agency in the UK.
 Many market players succumb to failure and are driven out of the market after they failed to streamline their tax strategies and conducted improper business accounting.
 Also, if your books are clean and well kept, you will avoid a great deal of unnecessary trouble with HMRC and lead a good reputation in the whole business hub.